SchneiderOr/configuru/README.md

 # Configuru

-A small remote configuration library written for browser and node
+A small remote configuration library written for browser and node built to be isomorphic and declerative

 ## Getting started